dtr-org/unit-e/doc/build-osx.md

 See [dependencies.md](dependencies.md) for a complete overview.

-If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG

-    brew install librsvg

-NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
-Building with Qt5 is recommended.

 Berkeley DB
 -----------
 It is recommended to use Berkeley DB 4.8.
 If you have to build it yourself,